Courtesy of www.doodoovoodoo.com

 FACTS*

-• In the vicinity of 6.5 million companion animals enter U.S. animal shelters nationwide every year.
+• 6.5 Million Animals Enter US Animal Shelters Yearly.
 Of those, roughly 3.3 million are dogs and 3.2 million are cats.
 Estimates show that the number of dogs and cats entering U.S. shelters annually has declined from 7.2 million in 2011.
 The biggest decline was in dogs (3.9 million to 3.3 million).

 • Each year, close to 1.5 million shelter animals are euthanized (670,000 dogs and 860,000 cats).
 Good news is that the number of dogs and cats euthanized in U.S. shelters annually has declined from approximately 2.6 million in 2011.
 This decline can be partially explained by an increase in the percentage of animals adopted and an increase in the number of stray animals successfully returned to their owners.